On S List of Movie Reviews

 Remember they were called "The Brat Pack"?
 Make that "The Untalented Pack."
 Okay, I'll let Rob Lowe, who

-was 19 at that time, off the hook because he did have some talent.
+was 19 at the time, off the hook because he did have some talent.
 But the rest?
 Nah, forget it.
 Like James Spader

 in Pretty in Pink, Andie MacDowell was too good for everybody and went on to